-Reverse mortgages are advantageous for retired homeowners or those who are no longer bringing home a paycheck and need to supplement their income.
-Social Security and Medicare benefits aren't affected; and the funds are not taxable.
-Reverse Mortgages may have adjustable or fixed interest rates.
-Your house is never at risk of being taken away by the lender or sold against your will if you live longer than your loan term - even if the current property value creeps under the loan balance.
-Call us at 949-421-1000 if you'd like to explore the benefits of reverse mortgages.
+Reverse mortgages can be advantageous for retired homeowners or those who are no longer bringing home a paycheck and need to add to their fixed income.
+Social Security and Medicare benefits won't be affected; and the funds are not taxable.
+Reverse Mortgages may have adjustable or fixed rates.
+Your home is never at risk of being taken away from you by the lending institution or put up for sale without your consent if you outlive the loan term - even if the property value goes under the loan balance.
+Contact us at 949-421-1000 if you would like to explore the advantages of reverse mortgages.